aseemrb/aseemrb.github.io/_posts/2016-03-23-sharp-p-problems.md

 |:-----------------:|:-----------------------:|
 | ![Track T5]({{site.baseurl}}/images/sharp-p-problems/t5.png) | ![Interchange R3]({{site.baseurl}}/images/sharp-p-problems/r3.png) |

-The small shaded regions are the junctions, which are themselves a network of nodes and edges represented by the adjacency matrix $$ X =
+The small shaded regions are the junctions, which are themselves a network of nodes and edges represented by the adjacency matrix,

-        \begin{bmatrix}
+$$ X =
+        \begin{pmatrix}
         0 & 1 & -1 & -1 \\
         1 & -1 & 1 & 1 \\
         0 & 1 & 1 & 2 \\
         0 & 1 & 3 & 0 \\
-        \end{bmatrix}
+        \end{pmatrix}.
 $$

 Why this matrix is valued exactly with these numbers will be clear as we proceed.
 This is a very crucial part.
 Let's note some important things: